If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 So, what does life insurance cover?

-In the event of your death, the insurance company pays the death benefit amount to your beneficiaries.
+In the event of your death, the insurance company pays the death benefit amount to your beneficiaries as part of your life insurance coverage.
 They are free to spend the funds however they like.
 Beneficiaries usually use the payout to cover:

 - Everyday expenses: Such as groceries, monthly bills, etc.